This post was updated in September 2019.

 Itinerary: Jack’s Gasthof – Westport – Carters beach – Alpine Holiday Park Hanmar Springs

 • Carters beach: too cold to swim but still a nice place to spend a couple of hours.

-Itinerary: Alpine Holiday Park Hanmar Springs – Hanmar Springs thermal – DOC Puhi Puhi Valley Kaikoura
+Itinerary: Alpine Holiday Park Hanmar Springs – Hanmar Springs thermal pools and spa – DOC Puhi Puhi Valley Kaikoura

 Itinerary: DOC Puhi Puhi Valley Kaikoura – Kaikoura – Donovan House B&B